plainsimpledot/HIP/00YZ-au-frequency-plan-reversal.md

 AU915 is better suited to the Australian environment / use cases and will allow for roaming on TTN and ThingsIX networks.
 These are likely to bring greater benefits than a single commercial operator who has limited use cases and provides their own coverage in areas they are utilising sensors.
-This also allows gateway operators who will move over to ThingsIX to dual purpose their gateways rather than to lose them from the Helium network completely.
+This also allows gateway operators who will move over to alternative networks (such as ThingsIX) to dual purpose their gateways rather than to lose them from the Helium network completely.

 ## Stakeholders